-Full TitleA Phase I/II Study of Rituximab, Bendamustine and Melphalan conditioning and Autologous Stem Cell Transplantation for Treatment of Relapsed/Refractory Diffuse Large B-cell Lymphoma (rel/ref DLBCL) in Elderly Patients
+Full TitleA Phase I Study of Bendamustine and Melphalan conditioning and Autologous Stem Cell Transplantation for Treatment of Multiple Myeloma and Relapsed/Refractory B-cell Lymphoma in Elderly Patients

 The standard treatment for recurrent or persistent B-cell lymphoma involves high doses of chemotherapy followed by “rescuing” the bone marrow with reinfusion of a patient’s own stem cells.
 However, these high doses of chemotherapy often have side effects in elderly patients.
 Doctors are seeking effective therapies for elderly patients using lower doses of chemotherapy or immunotherapy.